Sail Buddy

 WiFi-based hardware such as the Brookhouse iMux multiplexer, the SailTimer AirLink or the SailTimer wind vane (discontinued in 2013) create their own WiFi networks.

-- Tap the Settings icon in Sail Buddy, then tap the NMEA Configuration button and enter the network settings for your hardware
+2. Launch Sail Buddy, go to Settings / Connection and enter the network settings for your hardware

 SailTimer Wind Instrument